Maria Mercader Dead, CBS News Executive Dies At 54 From Coronavirus

 Mercader was born in New York City in 1965.
 She attended Dominican Academy in Manhattan before graduating from the College of New Rochelle in 1987, which is when she joined the CBS Page Program that would pave the way for her 20-year-plus career.

-Across her CBS News career, Mercader helped with some of the network’s biggest stories, including the 9/11 attacks and the death of Princess Diana.
+Across her CBS News career, Mercader helped with some of the network’s biggest stories, including the death of Princess Diana and the 9/11 attacks.
 In 2004, she was recognized for her CBS Sunday Morning report on computer spam and awarded with a Business Emmy.